haosulab/ManiSkill/examples/baselines/rfcl/README.md

   train.dataset_path="~/.maniskill/demos/${env_id}/motionplanning/trajectory.state.pd_joint_delta_pos.h5"
 ```

+You can add `train.train_on_demo_actions=False` to train on demonstrations without any action labels, just environment states.
+This may be useful if you can only download a dataset but can't convert the actions to the desired action space (some tasks can't easily convert actions)/

-Version of RFCL that runs on the GPU vectorized environments is currently not implemented as the current code is already quite fast
+Version of RFCL that runs on the GPU vectorized environments is currently not implemented as the current code is already quite fast and will require future research to investigate how to leverage GPU simulation with RFCL.

 <!-- To train with the GPU vectorization TODO (stao):
 ```bash